 The top image is a sum of twenty-one 5 minute exposures with an Astro-Physics 130 Starfire GT

 located at the Red Observatory.
-The camera was an SBIG STL-4000xcm.
+The scope was equipped with an SBIG STL-4000xcm.

 The scope is mounted on an AP 1200 mount.